 Cooking Method :

-- Preparing masala: We need to roast pepper (medium flame), chillies, coriander seeds & omam (low flame) in 1 tsp oil, saute shallots & ginger in 1 tsp oil & grind them into a fine paste as shown below.
+- Preparing masala: First, we need to roast pepper (medium flame), chillies, coriander seeds & omam (low flame) in 1 tsp oil and sauté shallots & ginger in 1 tsp oil.
+Finally we can grind them into a fine paste as shown below.

-- Tamarind can be soaked in hot water or microwave for 1 min before extracting its juice (about 500 ml) and keep it aside.
+- Eztract tamarind juice (about 500 ml) & keep aside.
+(We can soak tamarind in hot water or microwave it for 1 min before extracting its juice.)

-- Heat the pan with oil & add fenugreek seeds, drumstick & brinjal.
+- Heat the pan with oil & add fenugreek seeds followed by chopped drumstick & brinjal.

-- Add turmeric powder & saute the veggies until they are coated with oil.
+- Add turmeric powder & sauté the veggies until they are nicely stir fried.

 - Add tamarind juice & ground masala and bring it to a boil.

-- Close the pan with a lid and simmer until veggies cooked soft & are infused in the masala .
+- Cover the pan and simmer until veggies cooked soft.

 - Add salt & jaggery and cook for 2 min in low flame and remove from heat.